 University of Detroit Mercy School of Law Mobile Law Office is held two Tuesday mornings a month, from 10:00am - 1:00pm.
 This free legal assistance clinic is available to low income individuals.
 For a private consultation with an attorney or a law student to help resolve legal issues, attendees must sign in onsite before 12:30pm.
 Participation is on a first come, first served basis.

 The Family Law Assistance Project holds walk-in intake clinics law legal aid clinics from 1:00pm to 4:00pm every other Wednesday.
 Attendees may register in the Library before 3:30pm.
 These services are available low-income individuals who are United States citizens or eligible aliens; who need legal services in Oakland County or live in Oakland County; whose circumstances are related to a domestic Personal Protection Order (PPO) or family law issue such as divorce, custody, parenting time, child support, minor guardianship, etc.; and who are not represented by an attorney.

-HELP Desk - a LAD Clinic is held Thursdays at the Oakland County courthouse from 12:00pm to 2:00pm.
+HELP Desk - a LAD Clinic is held the fourth Thursday of each month at the Oakland County courthouse from 12:00pm to 2:00pm.
 These clinics are held in the North Lobby of 1200 North Telegraph in Pontiac.
 This program provides legal information and referrals as well as legal advice for eligible residents.